Tiger Woods doesn't 'have much left in this leg' to compete

 Woods said he tested for the coronavirus and it came back negative.

 “Was I feeling under the weather?
-Yes, wasn’t feeling great the whole week,” Wood said.
+Yes, wasn’t feeling great the whole week,” Woods said.
 “But I never got a positive test.”

 AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports